waleedayoub/aws-bootcamp-cruddur-2023/journal/week3.md

 - Anyway, I'm calling this week done and moving on

 ### Watch about different approaches to verifying JWTs
+- Done
+- The architectural considerations were interesting
+- note to self: you should write that all down

 ## Homework challenges
 ### [Medium] Decouple the JWT verify from the application code by writing a  Flask Middleware